 Leakage analysis frameworks allow us to formally study and understand the leakage of ESAs, and leakage suppression techniques allow us to remove leakage patterns.

 Archita received her Ph.D. in computer science from Brown University in 2021.
-Before joining MongoDB, she was an assistant professor of Computer Science at Denison University, Ohio.
+Before joining MongoDB, she was an assistant professor of Computer Science at Denison University in Ohio.
 Her work focuses on bridging the gaps between encrypted search and distributed computing.
 Specifically, she designs and analyzes end-to-end encrypted, distributed, and concurrent systems.
 She was the first to design encrypted distributed dictionaries and key-value stores, two primitives that underlie encrypted distributed databases.
 Her work also highlights the fundamental connections between cryptography and distributed/concurrent systems, such as how security, consistency, and efficiency interact with each other.
 Archita is also interested in augmenting her encrypted database designs with additional privacy-preserving features, such as differentially private analytical queries and GDPR-compliant access requests.

 Zachary received his concurrent Sc.M and Sc.B. in computer science from Brown University in 2021.
 Prior to MongoDB, Zachary worked with the Cloud Security Group and Encrypted Systems Lab at Brown University at the intersection of cryptography, data structures and algorithms, and computer systems.
 Zachary's research has focused on both cryptographic design and cryptanalysis of encrypted search algorithms.
 Zachary created a framework for designing encrypted aggregate queries, deployed Arca, a programming library for rapidly prototyping cryptographic schemes, and designed and implemented a system for public policy analytics over encrypted data.
 He has also designed and implemented attacks against multi-dimensional encrypted databases.